ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 SATP messages are exchanged between peer gateways, where depending on the message type one gateway may act as a client of the other (and vice versa).

-All SATP messages exchanged between gateways are in JSON format [RFC8259].
+All SATP messages exchanged between gateways MUST be JSON format [RFC8259].

 ### Protocol version